DragonSlayer2189/Telnet-Netdata-Performance-Checker/README.md

 pip install -r requirements.txt

 # What does this actually do?
-basicly the telnet script allows you to conect to telnet (provided that you are already have access to telnet) and it will run the command /gc, then log the results in the database. and the netdata script reads the data from https://play.totalfreedom.me:19999, grabs some data from there, and puts it into the database. each script will open a window with a button and a check box, clicking the button will run a manual check, and pressing the checkbox will make the script log automaticly every 5 minutes (may change it to longer idk).
+basicly the telnet script allows you to connect to telnet (provided that you are already have access to telnet) and it will run the command /gc, then log the results in the database.

+the netdata script reads the data from https://play.totalfreedom.me:19999, grabs some data from there, and puts it into the database. each script will open a window with a button and a check box, clicking the button will run a manual check, and pressing the checkbox will make the script log automaticly every 5 minutes (may change it to longer idk).

 # What data does this log?
 The Telnet Script logs the following (for this when i say server i mean the minecraft server):